gcziprusz/NeuralNest/dict.md

   - convolution is a mathematical way of combining two signals to form a third signal.
 - CNN
   - A specialized type of neural network designed for visual data processing, leveraging convolutional layers to automatically learn hierarchical features from images, making it effective for tasks like image classification and object detection.
+- cross validation
+  - TBD
 - Clustering
   - A machine learning technique that involves grouping similar data points together based on certain features or characteristics, facilitating pattern discovery and analysis within datasets.
+- Classification
+  - Classification is a supervised learning task where the goal is to predict the categorical class label of new instances based on past observations.
+The output variable in classification is discrete and represents a category or class.
 - cv2
   - cv2 is a powerful library for working with images in Python.
 # D